Assignment 2 - Innovation Seminar

 Remember: everything will go well (including your grade) if you demonstrate that you actually learnt something and have approached this innovation seminar in a thoughtful way 😃.

 You will also get points if your friends post stuff on your forum posts.
 The idea here is that whether you can write stuff that is thoughtful enough to attract readers and people to post comments is also a measure of "quality".
-A survey will also be conducted to gather feedback from the teams you're critiquing on how valuable your critique is to them.

 Assessment Scheme